chandan-singh/one-on-one/README.md

 * How are you feeling about the recent news?
 Why do you say that?
 * What concerns do you have about the change?
 What should we do to address them?
 * What’s going well and not so well with the new situation/development?
-* What is your understandings of the new goals and expectations?
+* What are your understandings of the new goals and expectations?
 * How is the new situation/development affecting your work?
 What could be getting in the way of your being effective?

 #### Issues